srubel19065/tech257_azure_linux/cloud_computing/what_is_cloud.md

 ### *'Without the need for physical infrastructure'*
 ![img.png](img.png)

-####  - Cloud Computing is a way to help businesses/ individuals reduce physical hardware by using services that are not theirs
+####   Cloud Computing is a way to help businesses/ individuals reduce physical hardware by using services that are not theirs
 - Resources that are used through the internet without the need to own any of it
 - the hardware does not need to managed by the business, so you have a big pool of resources without using your own electricity of hardware
 - Diagram:
   - Every hardware device can be used through the cloud

+### Quick History
+-

 ### What can you do with Cloud Computing
 1. **Data storage and Management**